neuefische/web-exercises/sessions/recap-project-react/part-10/hints.md

 <details>
 <summary>💡 Hint: Data</summary>

-Take a look at the data you receive from the api.
+Take a look at the data you receive from the API.
 What information is unused at the moment? (what about `spotifyLink` and `previewAudio`?)

 </details>

 <details>
 <summary>💡 Hint: Libraries</summary>

-You can always research for libraries and include them in the project.
+You can always search for libraries and include them in the project.
 They can help you to grow your app drastically.

 </details>